Wednesday, 24 December 2014

 The answers to these questions and more can be found in this year's crop of Fereday Prize entries.

-We have complained before about the timing of the research period but nothing will lessen our esteem for the collection itself; a fantastic historical source which we turn to time and time again.
+Nothing will lessen our esteem for this collection.
+A fantastic historical source which we turn to time and time again.

 The thirteen year old authors of these papers may not be professional historians but they are often the only written source we hold on very specific, local topics.
 Past years have given us projects on early swimming in Orkney, the air ambulance, shops in the Hope, Dentistry in Orkney the histories of Woolworths, Argo's bakery and the Finstown post office as well as countless investigations into individual lives and homes in Orkney.